The Human Truth Foundation

 q=188.

-Sweden comes 15th-best in the world regarding its responsibility towards the environment.
+Sweden comes 15th-best in the world in terms of its responsibility towards the environment.
 This rank is derived from 7 data sets.
-Sweden comes in the best 20 in terms of its score on the Green Future Index41 and in its environmental performance42.
-It does better than average in terms of how quickly it ratified the 1993 Convention on Biological Diversity and in its forested percent change 1990-201543 (but bad for Europe).
+Sweden comes in the best 20 in terms of its score on the Green Future Index42 and in its environmental performance43.
+It does better than average in how quickly it ratified the 1993 Convention on Biological Diversity.
 Sweden still has work to do.
-Sweden does worse than average when it comes to energy to GDP efficiency44, the rate of rational beliefs on the environment in the population45 and in annual meat consumption per person46 (still low for Europe).
+Sweden does worse than average for energy to GDP efficiency44, the rate of rational beliefs on the environment in the population45, reducing annual meat consumption per person46 (still low for Europe) and in its forested percent change 2000-202047.

 Higher is better